bobertoyin/bobertoyin.com/content/_index.md

 +++

 {% about(looking=false) %}
 :wave::cowboy_hat_face: Howdy!
-I'm Robert Yin, a software engineer who dabbles in making important things and specializes in making pointless things.
-To all past, present, and future employers that currently reading this: that last statement was just a joke.
+I'm Robert Yin, a software engineer who dabbles in making important things and specializes in making silly things.

+> To all my past, present, and future employers: I promise that last statement was just a joke.
 {% end %}

 ## (In)Frequently Asked Questions :thought_balloon: